4 | Earth Watch

 By J. David Taylor

-Photos © Frank Longstaff, Shirley Clemmer, Ralph Morris
+Photos © Frank Longstaff, Shirley Clemmer and Ralph Morris